-After a successful login, the Smart Wizard will guide user through essential settings of the D-Link Smart Managed Switch.
+After a successful login, the Smart Wizard will guide you through essential settings of the D-Link Smart Managed Switch.
 The initial page allows the user to choose between Standard Mode and Surveillance Mode on the switch.
 This can be changed at any time by returning to the Smart Wizard.

-Click Exit to leave the Wizard and enter the Web Interface.
-Also, Smart Wizard can be automatically skipped by clicking Ignore the Wizard next time for login to the Web-based Management interface in the future.
+If you do not plan to change anything, click Exit to leave the Wizard and enter the Web Interface.
+You can also skip it by clicking Ignore the Wizard next time for the next time you logon to the Web-based Management.

 Welcome to Smart Wizard

-password, and SNMP.
-If you are not changing the settings, click on "Exit" to go back to page.
+The wizard will guide you to do basic configurations on 3 steps for the IP Information, access password, and SNMP.
+If you are not changing the settings, click on "Exit" to go back to the main page.
 Step 1: Choose the web interface mode.
-Web Mode the mai
+Web Mode

 Standard Mode Surveillance Mode

-Ignore the wizard next time Exit Back Next
+Ig nore the wizard next time Exit Back Next